Seniors

 Olivia Liquori

-Olivia Liquori is a Criminal Justice major who additionally minors in Applied Statistics and Psychology.
-She is contracted with the Army, hoping to pursue Military Intelligence.
-She is currently undertaking a research project with Dr. Kristen Hefner on domestic violence studies, specifically observing what current social and community norms impact victim-survivors and how outreach service organizations combat these barriers.
+Olivia Liquori is a Criminal Justice major who additionally minors in Applied Statistics, English, and Psychology.
+She is currently pursuing Clinical Psychology with a specialization in Forensic Psychology through the Army’s Medical Services.
+Olivia also thrives in academic research, where she has been conducting a research project on domestic violence studies, specifically observing what current social and community norms impact victim-survivors and how outreach service organizations combat these barriers.
 Her post-graduate goals include attending a Criminal Justice research-focused Master’s Program to continue her love of learning.
 She is proud to lead 2nd Battalion as the Battalion Commander during the 2025-2026 school year.

 Lucy McArthur